lucide-icons/lucide/docs/index.md

 - [NodeJS](https://lucide.dev/docs/lucide-static#nodejs)
 - [Flutter](https://lucide.dev/docs/lucide-flutter)

-If you have any questions or require assistance with Lucide, feel free to reach out to the community.
+If you have any questions or need help using Lucide, feel free to reach out to the community.
 You can find active community members on [GitHub](https://github.com/lucide-icons/lucide) and [Discord](https://discord.gg/EH6nSts).